- Search The Registry

 His theological writings consistently reflected that salvation cannot be achieved solely by accepting grace.
-Crummell believed that God works actively in history and that good is rewarded in this life, and all evil is punished.
+Crummell believed that God works actively in history, that good is rewarded in this life, and all evil is punished.
 Though somewhat ambivalent to cultural expressions by Black masses, he never wavered in his stance on Black Nationalism.
 Alexander Crummell died in September 1898.
 Before his death, he organized the American Negro Academy, which was dedicated to the pursuit of a higher culture and civilization for Black Americans.
 His main sources of writings are located in the Schomburg Collection in New York City.